 Since wills do not avoid probate, is there any way to keep a person’s assets out of the court system?
 Yes, by skipping the will entirely and drafting a living trust.
 A trust is a document that already handles the distribution of property and other assets by placing them into a jointly owned trust with family members or close friends who will manage the estate once a person passes away.
 Trusts typically cost a fraction of the price that the probate process will, and also save time and unneeded stress when handling a deceased person’s affairs.

-Who do I Consult with about Wills, Trusts, and Probate?
+Who Can I Talk to about Wills, Trusts, and Probate?

 If you are currently involved with probate, or would like to draft a trust, or need a current trust updated, the best plan of action is to consult an experienced probate and estate planning attorney.
 At Elder Law Services our team specializes in estate planning and probate law.
 We offer a FREE consultation to anyone interested in our services and will sit down with you and your family to draft a plan of action that will protect your assets, or speed through the probate process, or update any current document you may have.
-Call us at ✆ 1-800-403-6078 or (855) 353-3752 to schedule a FREE consultation with one of our attorneys today!
 We look forward to serving you.